birajborgohain/birajborgohain.github.io/_portfolio/portfolio-1.md

 The following documentation describes:
 - Overview of running the **Bayesian erosion model** of Avdeev et al. (2011)
-- Configuring a model for a catchment with code name <span style="font-size:18px; color:green"> ANIDT4</span>
+- Configuring a model for a catchment (<span style="font-size:18px; color:green"> ANIDT4</span>)
 - Details about code options (Will be uploaded soon).
+- Details about code modification for Borgohain et al. (2025) (Will be uploaded soon).